 Some employees choose to exercise their stock options and sell all of their shares immediately to pocket their gains.
 This can be a way to recognize the profit on your option grant and receive cash, but you will no longer hold the stock, potentially forgoing future growth.

 Our financial planners and tax experts can help you explore alternatives for exercising your stock options and help you plan for your future.
-Reach out today for a consultation.
+Reach out to our team to get started.

 Read more from our blog: